 Manually rotate password

 If you don't want to wait until a password expires and rotate it beforehand, you can do this either via Intune or PowerShell.
-The way via PowerShell is described in the article on Microsoft Learn mentioned above.

 In Intune it works on any device, simply via "Device Action".

 To do this, select the device in the overview and click on "Rotate local admin password" and then on "Yes".